ruanklein/synapseq/README.md

 SynapSeq can also be used as a Go library in your own projects.
 See the [Go Library Documentation](https://pkg.go.dev/github.com/ruanklein/synapseq/v3/core) for instructions on how to integrate SynapSeq into your Go applications.

+## WebAssembly (JavaScript)

+SynapSeq is also available as a WebAssembly library for use in web browsers.
+The JavaScript wrapper provides a simple API for loading and playing sequences directly in the browser with real-time audio streaming.

+For detailed documentation, examples, and API reference, see the [WebAssembly Documentation](wasm/README.md).

 ## FAQ

 For answers to common questions about SynapSeq and brainwave entrainment, see the [FAQ](docs/FAQ.md).